theodrosmhaile/data_jam_2025/README.md

      - I have provided initialized Jupyter notebooks - one with a python kernel and the other with an R kernel, choose whichever you would like and get-started!

   3. If you *do not* have a set-up, and would like to get started *slowly*:

      I will be on hand to help you get-set up : D

 ## Data description
 The dataset we will be working with contains student fact learning data with the MemoryLab software in a Cognitive Psychology course here at the RUG.
 The data are published here  https://doi.org/10.17605/OSF.IO/E28NW, but is also available in this repository for your convenience.
 It might be informative to look at previous research related to this data, which can be found here https://doi.org/10.18608/jla.2021.6590 and here https://doi.org/10.31234/osf.io/d58n4.
 They can also serve as good resources.

+The data-set has three main components:
+1. Learning Practice in MemoryLab.
+2. Standard Exam questions and scores.
+3. Students' final grades in the course.

+A description of the variables follows below.
+This description also appears in the

+### Learning Practice in MemoryLab: variables